If you're ready to make the big move, figuring out when to put your home on the market can be tricky.

 Could you afford a bridging loan?

-On the other hand, if you cannot afford a bridging loan or you want to move your current mortgage to your new property, it will be crucial to line up your sale and purchase.
+On the other hand, if you can't afford a bridging loan or you want to move your current mortgage to your new property, it will be crucial to line up your sale and purchase.

 Are you looking to buy a new-build property?